techguys-tidc/knowledge/content/Install-Loki-Promtail.md

 +++
-title = 'Install Elasticsearch 8 on Ubuntu 22.04'
+title = 'Install Loki and Promtail on Ubuntu 22.04'
 +++

 - [References](#references)